 Telehealth abortion will remain available for now, after a federal judge's ruling

 A federal judge in Louisiana ruled Tuesday that access to a drug used in abortions can remain as it is nationally for the moment.
-But the 37-page ruling by Judge David C. Joseph is far from an endorsement of telehealth abortion, which has become far more common in the past few years, now accounting for more than one in four abortions in the U.S.
+But the 37-page ruling by Judge David C. Joseph is far from an endorsement of telehealth abortion, which has become far more common in the past few years, now accounting for more than 1 in 4 abortions in the U.S.

 The judge granted a request from the Food and Drug Administration to put a hold on the case for now while the agency completes its own review of the safety of mifepristone, a medication that's been available in the U.S. for more than 25 years and is now widely prescribed by medical providers through telehealth appointments.